torvalds/linux/Documentation/process/maintainer-tip.rst

 		.bar		= &statbar,
 	};

-Note that while C99 syntax allows the omission of the final comma, we recommend the use of a comma on the last line because it makes reordering and addition of new lines easier, and makes such future patches slightly easier to read as well.
+Analte that while C99 syntax allows the omission of the final comma, we recommend the use of a comma on the last line because it makes reordering and addition of new lines easier, and makes such future patches slightly easier to read as well.